Supporters, Mississippi governor rally in Rowan for Dan Forest - Salisbury Post

 “I own my own business, so I love the fact that he will consider all businesses essential businesses,” Rupp said.

 The two political rivals, Cooper and Forest, have taken shots at each other over how the other has been campaigning.
-Cooper has refused to hold in person rallies, choosing to host events virtually due to health concerns surrounding COVID-19.
+Cooper has refused to hold in-person rallies, choosing to host events virtually due to health concerns surrounding COVID-19.
 Forest has continued to hold campaign events in person, most of which have been attended by people not wearing masks.
 While gatherings are limited to 10 people indoors and 25 outside under Cooper’s phase two executive order, Forest has cited the First Amendment exemption in Cooper’s orders as to why he is able to host larger gatherings inside.

 Forest didn’t make himself available for questions, and Dunn also referred to the First Amendment exemption.